Emanwel/Final-Project/README.md

 ### Expect the Unexpected: Random Events

 Life as an Isko/Iska is rarely straightforward.
-Throughout the week, **unexpected random events** will occur.
+Throughout the weeks, **unexpected random events** will occur.
 These events can offer opportunities to gain points in your attributes or, conversely, present challenges that might deplete them.
 Adaptability is key!

 ### Strategic Planning is Crucial